ATFee/hello-world/README.md

 # hello-world
 i'm starting!

 Hey!
 I'm ATeFee and ... i'm trying to understand how this works.
-It's pretty coll you know.
+It's pretty cool you know.